missmatsuko/lighthouse-labs-challenge/2019-11/README.md

 ```

 #### Hint
-We can use JavaScript's handy built-in `.length` method to get the length of each array!
+We can use JavaScript's handy built-in [.length](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/length) method to get the length of each array!
 This will help you figure out how many volunteers and how many neighbourhoods there are.

+#### Tests
+- The doorToDoor function should return the number of neighbourhoods divided by the number of volunteers.

 #### Challenge #2 - Something to Talk About
 Thanks to your tireless volunteers, the word is out that you're running for a second term, and the local media has come calling!